Berupor/Flow-Wave/README.md

 ### API (Go)

-A RESTful API in Go has been developed to provide access to analytics data and reports.
+A RESTful API in Go provides access to analytics data and reports.
 This API can be used to create a web interface or integrate with other services.

 The use of Go and these advanced technologies makes this service scalable, efficient, and powerful.
 This service is an ideal solution for businesses looking to improve their customer experience, monitor their product reputation, and gain valuable insights from customer feedback.